pythonitalia/pycon-beginners-day/Beginner/README.md

 # PyCon Nove Beginner's Day

+All the materials of this tutorial is available in Jupyter notebook format.

+To have a sneak peak of what a Jupyter notebook is, jump to the
+<a href="#notebook">Notebook format</a> section.

+Before using the notebooks please follow the
+<a href="#installation">installation guide</a> to install
-Before using the notebooks please install `Python` and `virtualenv` according to your operating system.
+`Python` according to your operating system.

+<a name="installation"></a>
 # Installation Guides

-These guides go over the proper installation of Python for development purposes, as well as `setuptools`, `pip` and `virtualenv`.
+This guide goes over the proper installation of Python for development purposes.

 ## Python 3 Installation Guides

 ### Python 3 on Linux

+Python is already installed in most of the Linux distributions.
+So, in principle, you should be already done.

 To see which version of Python 3 you have installed, open a command prompt and run:

 ```bash
 $ python3 --version
 ```

-If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.6 with the following commands:
+If you are using Ubuntu 16.10 or latest, then you can easily install Python 3.6 with the following commands:

 ```bash
 $ sudo apt-get update
 $ sudo apt-get install python3.6
 ```

 If you’re using another version of Ubuntu (e.g. the latest LTS release), we recommend using the `deadsnakes PPA` to install Python 3.6:

 ```bash
 $ sudo apt-get install software-properties-common